 The Upper School performing arts curriculum offers a range of options for students interested in music, dance, and theater.
 These include formal semester classes, choral and instrumental ensembles, and other electives.
 In addition, the Department stages three theatrical productions a year representing diverse genres and playwrights.
 Music and dance ensembles present formal concerts in the winter and spring, and they perform informally throughout the year.
 Individual music students and ensembles audition for district, state, eastern, and national music festivals, and the department participates semiannually in the Maine Principals Association’s One Act competitions.

-Students study music theory through its practical applications in composition and performance.
-Starting with the fundamentals of pitch, rhythm, and score reading, the course quickly moves through scales and modes, intervals, chords, form, harmonization, and part-writing.
-Course requirements include reading and workbook assignments, frequent composition projects, and assessments in ear training and notation.
-There is no prerequisite for this course, though it is assumed that students have a strong interest in music study.
+Students study Music Theory through its practical applications in composition and performance.
+Starting with the fundamentals of pitch, rhythm, and score reading, the course quickly moves through scales and modes, intervals, chords, form, harmonization, and part-writing, with each skill building on the last.
+Course requirements include reading and workbook assignments, composition projects, and assessments in ear training and notation.
+There is no prerequisite for this course, although it is assumed that students will have a strong interest in music study.

 In Ancient Greece the performing arts were a platform for civic debate.
 The performing arts or storytelling with word, music, and movement were seen as a necessary part of a democratic society.
 Whether it is Shakespeare or The Laramie Project, “We Are the World” (USA for Africa) or protest songs, Jazz or Hip Hop, stories rise from artists needing to share their particular truths and hoping they serve as catalysts for change.
 This semester-long experiential class will focus on the power of the performing artist as activist and agent of change.
 Throughout the semester, students will take on many roles; at times they will be historians and critics, at others times they will be interpreters of existing monologues, scenes, dances, and songs, and finally they will become creators of a collaborative, multi-arts performance piece designed to spark action.